 Miller has been instrumental in pioneering curriculum and programming development in the Vocal Studies division of the School of Music.
 Her teaching excellence and relationships in the community have fostered meaningful artistic collaborations, and generous scholarship and endowment support for Mason’s School of Music.
 She has served on the National Endowment for the Arts Opera Panel, the Board of the National Association of Teachers of Singing, and the International Institute of Education Fulbright Committee.
 Miller serves as Director of Vocal Studies, and in 2007, the university’s Board of Visitors awarded her the distinction of University Professor.

-The Beck Family Medal for Excellence in Research and Scholarship Recipient
+The Beck Family Presidential Medal for Faculty Excellence in Research and Scholarship Recipient

 Thomas E. Lovejoy